SeqWare/seqware/seqware-distribution/docs/site/layouts/includes/java_archetype.md

 The first step to get started is to generate your workflow skeleton using Maven archetypes.
 You will want to do this in a directory without pom.xml files (i.e. outside of the SeqWare development directories).
-Here we are working in the provisioned-bundles directory:
+Here we are working in the workflow-dev directory:

-        cd /home/seqware/provisioned-bundles
+        cd /home/seqware/workflow-dev
         mvn archetype:generate
         ...
         720: local -> com.github.seqware:seqware-archetype-decider (SeqWare Java Decider archetype)